 Should an issue seemingly unique to Facebook be encountered, or so much as confirmed in discussion with a BoxCast representative, you may report the issue as outlined here on this Facebook troubleshooting page.

 It is also worth checking your Live Producer page for any warnings from Facebook regarding your account.

 BoxCast has the ability to easily broadcast to Facebook Live.
 This is sometimes referred to as simulcasting because you can simultaneously broadcast to unlimited destinations.
-This includes BoxCast video player on your website, Apple TV/Roku/Fire TV, Facebook Live, YouTube, Twitter, and any other RTMP destination.
-If you're trying to stream to a Facebook group or page, click here to learn how.
+This includes a BoxCast video player on your website, Apple/Roku/Fire TV, Facebook Live, YouTube, Twitter, and any other RTMP destination.
+If you're trying to stream to a Facebook Group, click here to learn how.

 Be aware, Facebook operates on individual users.
 You must have a user who is designated as an admin of a page in order to send to a page.
 You CANNOT use a business page login.
 You must use your own Facebook credentials and be set as an admin of the business page through Facebook's settings.

 If you'd like to do this with the Broadcaster app, check out this article: Stream to Social Media Platforms with the Broadcaster App

-Note: If you already logged into the Dashboard with your Facebook account, skip to step 4 to see how to schedule a broadcast to go to Facebook Live.
+Note: If the Facebook account is already integrated, skip to step 4 on how to schedule a broadcast for sending to Facebook Live.

 Click Settings in the bottom-left corner of the Dashboard, then click Add Integration and click Link Facebook Account.